 The difference is in the bonus features: NordVPN has great bonus features like Double VPN, Onion over VPN, and Obfuscated servers, which CyberGhost doesn’t offer.

 Meanwhile, NordVPN has passed several audits, where their logging policy was verified by PwC (PricewaterhouseCoopers).
 They also hired VerSprite agency to conduct penetration tests on their applications to patch up all potential weak spots.
-Plus, they are offering bug bounties on their HackerOne page.

 CyberGhost has submitted their service for independent audits in the past, but none recently.
 The company does release a transparency report every 3 months, covering police requests, malware flags, and DMCA complaints.

 Both VPN providers have very similar privacy policies.
 Both promise that they’re not logging your data and have only the utmost respect for your privacy.
 The difference, of course, being that NordVPN had its promises evaluated by independent auditors.